Excellent tool for pronunciation practice, but not much else

 Frequently Asked Questions

-ELSA Speak is an English language app that focuses on correct English pronunciation.
+ELSA Speak is an English language app that helps you achieve correct English pronunciation.
 There are a variety of video lessons and practice exercises to help you learn.

 ELSA Speak offers a free version that gives limited access to lessons.
 If you want to access all content and practice exercises, you can subscribe to ELSA Speak Pro for $11.99 per month.

 ELSA Speak is a good app to practice American English pronunciation.
 It has many lessons and practice exercises that show you how to perfect your pronunciation.
-The app does not help with general English language learning though, such as grammar and vocabulary.
+The app does not help with general English language learning, such as grammar and vocabulary.

 About This ELSA Speak Review